systeminit/si/app/docs/src/reference/public-api.md

 |404|[Not Found](https://tools.ietf.org/html/rfc7231#section-6.5.4)|Schema not found|None|
 |500|[Internal Server Error](https://tools.ietf.org/html/rfc7231#section-6.6.1)|Internal server error|[ApiError](#schemaapierror)|

-## Installs a schema - if there's an installed schema, it will return that schema detail
+## Installs a Schema - if There's an Installed Schema, it will Return that Schema Detail

 <a id="opIdinstall_schema"></a>